Anti-Catholicism in the United Kingdom: Post-war period and ecumenism

 Since World War II anti-Catholic feeling in England has much abated.
 Ecumenical dialogue between Anglicans and Catholics culminated in the first meeting of an Archbishop of Canterbury with a Pope since the Reformation when Archbishop Geoffrey Fisher visited Rome in 1960.
 Since then, dialogue has continued through envoys and standing conferences.

 Residual anti-Catholicism in England is represented by the burning of an effigy of the Catholic conspirator Guy Fawkes at local celebrations on Guy Fawkes Night every 5 November.
 This celebration has, however, largely lost any sectarian connotation and the allied tradition of burning an effigy of the Pope on this day has been discontinued – except in the town of Lewes, Sussex.
 The "Calvinistic Methodists" represented a militant core of anti-Catholics.

 As a result of the 1701 Act of Settlement, any member of the British royal family who joins the Catholic Church must renounce the throne.
 The Succession to the Crown Act 2013 allows members to marry a Roman Catholic without incurring this ban.

 Opposition to the State visit by Pope Benedict XVI to the United Kingdom can be found on that page.

+On the 24th of October 2025, King Charles III and Pope Leo XIV prayed together during the king's visit to the Vatican, marking the first time in over 500 years that the heads of both churches have prayed together.

 Ireland under British control

 Ireland's Catholic majority was subjected to persecution from the time of the English Reformation under Henry VIII.
 This persecution intensified when the Gaelic clan system was completely destroyed by the governments of Elizabeth I and her successor, James I. Land was appropriated either by the conversion of native Anglo-Irish aristocrats or by forcible seizure.
-Many Catholics were dispossessed and their lands given to Anglican and Protestant settlers from Britain.
+Many Catholics were dispossessed and their lands given to Anglican and Nonconformist Protestant settlers from Britain.
 However, the first plantation in Ireland was a Catholic plantation under Queen Mary I; for more see Plantations of Ireland.

 To cement the power of the Anglican Ascendancy, political and land-owning rights were denied to Ireland's Catholics by law, following the Glorious Revolution in England and consequent turbulence in Ireland.
 The Penal Laws, established first in the 1690s, assured Church of Ireland control of political, economic and religious life.
 The Mass, ordination, and the presence in Ireland of Catholic Bishops were all banned, although some did carry on secretly.
 Catholic schools were also banned, as were all voting franchises.
 Violent persecution also resulted, leading to the torture and execution of many Catholics, both clergy and laity.
 Since then, many have been canonised and beatified by the Vatican, such as Saint Oliver Plunkett, Blessed Dermot O'Hurley, and Blessed Margaret Ball.